radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 3. Administrators of servers which proxy packets SHOULD verify that all "next hop" proxies have been upgraded, and that they return Message-Authenticator in all responses to Access-Request packets.

-4. Once step (4) has been validated, administrators SHOULD configure their proxy so that the outgoing client confituration, sets the "require Message-Authenticator" flag to "true".
+4. Once step (4) has been validated, administrators SHOULD configure their proxy so that the outgoing client configuration, sets the "require Message-Authenticator" flag to "true".

 5. Administrators of servers which receive proxied packets (i.e. packets not from a NAS) SHOULD configure the server to set the the "require Message-Authenticator" flag to "true" for each client which is an upgraded proxy.